 My maternal grandfather was an Italian citizen at the time of my mother’s birth.
 According to Italian law, she was automatically Italian, as well as American, and handed her citizenship down to me.
 All that was required was registration of some documents for Italy to record and recognize my status.

 As you might imagine, there’s a lot hidden in that “all” that was required.
 Tracking down documents led to many, many hours spent looking into my family history both in the US and in Italy.
-There were lots of bends in the road, and an awful lot of side roads, including a few dead ends.
+There were lots of bends in the road, and countless side roads, including a few dead ends.
 But it was an amazing process and I’ve learned so many things along the way.

 Please feel free to leave a comment below.
 I’d love to hear your thoughts.